Liverpool Prison is a men’s prison in the Walton area of Liverpool.

 There is a soft play area for children in the visiting hall.
 Liverpool also provides activity packs.

-Residents can apply for these visits or families can ask about them at the visitors centre.
+Prisoners can apply for these visits or families can ask about them at the visitors centre.

 Keep in touch with someone at Liverpool Prison

-Residents have phones in their rooms and are able to make calls every day between 6:30am and 11pm.
+Prisoners have phones in their rooms and are able to make calls every day between 6:30am and 11pm.

 Phones do not accept incoming calls so they will always have to call you.
 They have to buy phone credits to do this.